zupta/slate/source/includes/_track.md

 ####Fields Explanation:

 1. “service_id” is the service identifier for which you want to register the webhook.
-Right  now, Clickpost provides webhook only for tracking service, which has service_id = 2
+Right now, Clickpost provides webhook only for tracking service:
+  a.
+In case you want to receive webhooks for all status change, pass service_id = 2
+  b.
+In case you want to receive webhooks for all status change, pass service_id = 15

 2. “key”: API key provided to you
 3. “webhook_url” is the url on which data will be posted on your server